-The first topic, which will be provided in multiple installments, is Auditing Multiple and Integrated Management Systems.
-This first column will cover the background and importance of the topic, the advantages (and the few disadvantages) organizations accrue when integrating and when auditing their systems.
+This column will cover the background and importance of Auditing Multiple and Integrated Management Systems, the advantages and disadvantages organizations accrue when integrating and when auditing their systems.
 And adjusting their auditing programs to fit the new reality of multiple and integrated management systems (intMS) increasingly prevalent today.

 In the next installment of this column, we will dive into the mechanics and logistics of intMS auditing, as well as provide tips and techniques to help improve intMS audit team effectiveness and efficiency.